-On this page, you will find general information about stalking.
-You can also learn more by visiting the Yale Sexual Misconduct Response & Prevention site, where you can read Yale’s definition of stalking, or by downloading SHARE’s brochure on the topic here.
+On this page, you will find educational information and resources about stalking.
+You can also read Yale’s official definitions of stalking by visiting the Yale Sexual Misconduct Response & Prevention site.
+SHARE’s printable brochure on stalking is available for download here.

 General Information About Stalking

 To an outsider, stalking behavior can sometimes appear friendly and unthreatening, such as the receipt of numerous gifts or flattering messages.
 The person experiencing this behavior may find themselves needing to explain to others just how intrusive and frightening this unwanted attention can be.
 Stalking is sometimes dismissed when it occurs in digital spaces (cell phones, computers, networking sites, surveillance equipment, and so on), but the medium is not what matters—it is the pattern of repeated, unwanted communication that defines stalking.
 While the most common type of stalking is done by a person from a past personal or romantic relationship, stalking can occur during a relationship, after a relationship, or in the absence of a relationship.

 Stalking can take many forms including (but not limited to):